bmevada/Advanced-CSS-Week2/README.md

 THEN the UI scrolls to the description of about me and the project WHEN the link to "My Work" is clicked on
-THEN the UI scrolls to the to a section of tiled images of my projects WHEN the tile of any given project is hovered over, it will provide a brief to the project WHEN the image of project is clicked on
+THEN the UI scrolls to the to a section of tiled images of my projects GIVEN this will be viewed using flexbox and media queries to create a responsive grid layout WHEN the tile of any given project is hovered over, it will provide a brief to the project WHEN the image of project is clicked on
 THEN the employer will be directed to the deployed application